notahat/notahat.github.com/_posts/2022-07-11-writing-html.md

 [Google Fonts](https://fonts.google.com) is your friend.
 Only add the styles and weights you need.
-Make sure you don't miss any, because browser generated bold and italics are awful.
+Make sure you don't miss any, because browser-generated bold and italics are awful.
 Use the `<link>` method of embedding.

 ### HTML Living Standard